This user guide is divided into two sections below:

-5. As the meeting organizer, you are able to monitor and moderate the comments in your meeting FEED.
-To delete a comment, click on the three dots icon in the top-right corner above a comment, and either (a) choose the Moderate option if you want to delete the comment with a note DELETED that will show up in the app, or (b) choose the Delete option if you want to delete the comment without any information.
+5. As the meeting organiser, you are able to monitor and moderate the comments in your meeting FEED.
+To delete a comment, click on the three dots icon in the top-right corner above the comment, and choose the Delete option.
+You can also select Block commenting in this meeting if you want to block the specific user.

 Please note: users can access the FEED in the app only if the meeting status is set to the Open or Finished.

 Tips and Tricks - How to Best Utilize the Feed for Your Meeting